-The college gives us the first reason Brynn leans feminine in the US.
+The college likely gives us the first reason Brynn is often considered a female name in the US.
 The school is one of the Seven Sisters, a women’s college first established in 1865, at a time when higher learning was not readily available to women.
 Could it be that this powerful association colored how we hear the name?

-You might hear this as a surname, also spelled Bryn and Brin.
+You might hear also hear Brynn as a surname, sometimes spelled Bryn and Brin.

 With the ‘y’, odds are that it’s still the Welsh word.

 But Brin carries a host of associations.
 It’s the Yiddish name for the city of Brno, in the Czech Republic, and so it might be given to those who lived there.